seanmcgeehan/seanmcgeehan/README.md

 I have advanced programming skills in Python, Java, C/C++, Assembly, SQL, HTML, and GIT/GITHUB

 Before my current program  I graduated with a Bachelors in Philosophy from the University of Pennsylvania and worked as an administrative assistant in the departments of Critical Writing and Biology.
-Because of this I have strong Logical, Administrative, and Writing skills.
+Because of this I have strong logical, administrative, and writing skills.